Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Nainital (~7 hrs, ~300 km)

-Nainital is the family default, and the category is well-earned: a walkable lake, a mall road, a ropeway, and 13–23°C through May.
+Nainital is the family default, and the category is well-earned: a walkable lake, a mall road, a ropeway, and 13 to 23°C through May.
 It is also better at absorbing visitors than its reputation suggests, because Sattal, Bhimtal, and Naukuchiatal spread the load across a 40 km radius.
 Staying outside town cuts the chaos significantly without cutting the views.

 Solo female note: Nainital is safe and tourist-friendly for solo women.
 The Tallital end of the lake is quieter than Mallital and recommended for solo stays.
 Bhimtal, 20 km away, is quieter still and a better base if you want the lake setting without Mall Road congestion.
 The ropeway to Snow View is safe and well-managed.
 Standard awareness applies on the ghat roads after dark.